This project updated HR Wallingford’s RESSASS software to help us model and manage sediments in reservoirs.

 We carried out a research study to examine the partial transmission of wave energy through (or over) structures and the simulation of transmissive structures within the numerical model, ARTEMIS.

-The Fast Flow Facility is a unique dual channel flume delivering a world-leading capability in wave-current-sediment modelling.
+The Fast Flow Facility is one of the world's largest marine test facilities, delivering a world-leading capability in wave-current-sediment-structure modelling.

 Our tsunami wave simulator generates model-scale tsunami in the laboratory, allowing researchers to better understand the potential impact of tsunami once they reach the coastline.